Abstract

 Shoplifting is the only crime that many people will agree to have committed at least once in their lives.
 It starts as a romantic, spontaneous action but soon turns into a focus of relief from problems in life (Shulman, 2004, p.52).
 Women, more than men, tend to engage in shoplifting.
 The term ‘shoplifting’ was invented around the year 2000 to mark the difference between theft of food by poor people and the new, rapidly spreading instances of middle-class women who were stealing from departmental stores in the U.S. The first cause is women using it as an excuse to take their minds off personal problems or emotional stresses in life (Shulman, 2004, p.87) or to act out suppressed sexual urges which affect their natural tendency to value affiliation .

-It is no wonder therefore that shoplifting in the U.S during the 196s was very high as the culprits were single, divorcees, or widows.
+It is no wonder therefore that shoplifting in the U.S. during the 196s was very high as the culprits were single, divorcees, or widows.
 Women become addicted to the rush of adrenaline afforded by shoplifting (Shulman, 2004, p.84).
 Some women do it not because they like it but purely for financial gain.
 Shoplifting enables lower-class women to attain quick access to high-class status.
 Some women consider their illegal activity as a form of protest, an implement of disapproval in and of itself against capitalism.
 Shoplifting is often used to grab media attention.
 For example, actress Winona Ryder’s recently widely publicized shoplifting charges got her a profitable advertising contract and a lucrative television show appearance.
-The first effect is disharmony in the family.
-The illegal activities of the shoplifting addict become a constant source of accusations by the parents or husband and quarrels between the couple.
-There are realistic chances of the shoplifting addict being caught, arrested, and even incarcerated; the shame associated with shoplifting is great (Shulman, 2004, p.78).
-In case her husband has a high-profile job adverse publicity could end his career, and lead to separation or divorce between the couple.

 Compulsive Shopping Addiction

 Shopping in moderation is a beneficial, even therapeutic exercise that can combat tension in daily life.
 However, compulsive shopping addiction , is an obsession with shopping for unnecessary items, and there is a lack of mental ability to resist purchasing such items.
-It is estimated that 8% of the U.S population, a majority of them being women, suffer from this disorder.
+It is estimated that 8% of the U.S. population, a majority of them being women, suffer from this disorder.
 The main cause is biological.
 CSD is an Impulse Control Disorder that is prevalent among regular sufferers of depression.
 It provides mental escape, gives a heady feeling of power, assists in getting an interest in the external world, and provides a sense of personal esteem that is lacking.

 A woman who has bad personal experiences or a vacuum in personal relationships frequently goes on wild shopping sprees as a way of exercising her prerogative and assuming charge, resulting in feelings of self-esteem and joy.
 The first effect is the wastage of money.
 If the addict is married, it creates a dent in the family finances and her husband is bound to be angry and accusing.
 As the addict alternates between extreme emotions, her husband finds it difficult to understand and cope with her erratic behavior pattern.
-Some addicts take extreme steps to feed their addiction such as stealing or borrowing money from others and raise debts.
+Some addicts take extreme steps to feed their addiction such as stealing or borrowing money from others and raising debts.

 Compulsive Gambling Addiction